TV Tower

 The Climate

-The climate still provides relief from the heat that plains cities suffer, but the garden city has largely vanished under development.
-The lakes that colonials built have become sewers; the parks that remained are islands in concrete.
-The climate persists; the gardens that earned the nickname do not.
+Relief from the searing heat of plains cities still draws people.
+But the garden city has largely vanished under development.
+Colonial-era lakes have become sewers.
+Remaining parks survive as islands in a concrete sea.
+The pleasant weather persists, yet the gardens that inspired the famous nickname do not.

 The Cosmopolitanism